India's jobs crisis is more serious than it seems

 Even salaried jobs have shrunk, according to the CMIE.
 Part of this could be because firms have used the pandemic to trim their workforce and reduce costs.
 Studies by Azim Premji University show young workers - 15 to 23 years old - were hardest hit during the 2020 lockdown.

 "There was a churn.
-We found that about half of those who had salaried work before the lockdown could not retain such work," Amit Basole, an economist at the university, said.
+We found that about half of those who had salaried work before the lockdown could not retain such work," Amit Basole, an economist at the university, told me.

 An Indian youth looks through papers as he stands in a queue to apply for a job at a jobs fair